ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 ## Problem

-- Checker plugins see only part of the configuration and cannot check constraints between keys of different mountpoints
+- Checker plugins see only part of the configuration and cannot check constraints between keys of different mount points
 - Notification does not happen once after final commit, but for every plugin
 - Some plugins are not implementable, e.g. global locks (that lock